 All the mythologizing that goes into building up pop-culture trends gains some merit when, after discovering that it’s all mostly hype, the feeling of being short-changed doesn’t hit as hard.
 However, something has to be said for creative endeavors that are obviously brimming with talent and earnestness.
 With craft beer, the highly personal nicknames and clever monikers paired with intricate bottle designs are all part of a genuine attempt at novelty.

-It is just as well that local brewers lament the uselessness of trying to tell the authentic from the kitsch: With the growing number of local independent breweries and gastro pubs that line the streets of Pasig and Makati, among others, craft beer enthusiasts would advise that you try out a bottle of local India Pale Ale or a few homebrewed wheat ales before you dismiss it as yet another passing fad.
+It is just as well that local brewers lament the uselessness of trying to tell the authentic from the kitsch: With the growing number of local independent breweries and gastro pubs, craft beer enthusiasts would advise that you try out a bottle of local India Pale Ale or a few homebrewed wheat ales before you dismiss it as yet another passing fad.

 In restaurants serving craft beer, both connoisseurs and casual drinkers speak the words hops, triple IPA, and brew kettle.
 Customers clamor for the potent, complex flavor profiles of local craft beer–ones that can’t be used to describe mass-produced industrial beer.
-Monica Dio, a bartender in The Bottle Shop at Bonifacio Global City, says that “The ones that sell quite well are the really strong, rich beers.
-People really like the foaminess and the bitter aftertaste of local IPAs compared to the light, watery consistency of artificially-flavored commercial beers.”
+Monica Dio, a bartender in The Bottle Shop, says that “The ones that sell quite well are the really strong, rich beers.
+People really like the foaminess and the bitter aftertaste of local IPAs compared to the light, watery consistency of artificially-flavored commercial ones.”